Healthcare Blog

 Lisa Wallace, Account Director

-For hospital healthcare recruiters, it’s now about more than filling current jobs; it’s about crafting the right strategy to build a steady pipeline of candidates to choose from when the need arises.
+For healthcare recruiters, it’s not only about filling current positions; it’s about crafting the right strategy to build a steady pipeline of candidates to choose from when the need arises.

 Fewer Employees; More Competition

-So, hospital recruiters find themselves in a position with fewer employees and stiff competition from travel nursing (where the pay rate has shot up), other hospitals—and other industries.
+So, hospital recruiters find themselves in a position with fewer employees and stiff competition from travel nursing, other hospitals—and other industries.

-The same old tactics won’t work anymore.
-Healthcare recruiters need to step up their game.
+Given these escalating challenges, the same old tactics won’t work anymore.
+Healthcare recruiters must step up their game.

-There are a few reasons healthcare recruiters aren’t successful in attracting applicants: They haven’t differentiated themselves, their messaging isn’t compelling and they aren’t genuine.
+There are a few reasons healthcare recruiters struggle to attract strong talent in a timely manner: They haven’t differentiated themselves, their messaging isn’t compelling and they aren’t demonstrating authenticity.

 Be Different